Provenance (geology): Analysis methods and instruments

 Selection of instruments and methods for sediment provenance are informed by grain size.

 For conglomerates and boulders, where original mineral paragenesis is preserved, almost all analytical methods can be used.
 For finer-grained sediments, where loss of paragenetic information is a concern, only a limited range of analytical methods are appropriate.

 Data acquisition approaches for provenance study fall into the following three categories: (1) analyzing bulk composition to extract petrographic, mineralogical, and chemical information; (2) analyzing specific groups of minerals such as heavy minerals; and (3) analyzing single mineral grains for morphological, chemical, and isotopic properties.

 For bulk composition analysis, samples are crushed, powdered, and disintegrated, or melted.
 Then, measurement of major and trace and rare-earth elements (REE) are conducted by using methods such as atomic absorption spectroscopy (AAS), X-ray fluorescence (XRF), neutron activation analysis (NAA), etc.

-Sand-sized sediments are can be analyzed by single-grain methods, which can be divided into the following three groups:
+Sand-sized sediments can be analyzed by single-grain methods, which can be divided into the following three groups: